NIRCam Deep Field Imaging with MIRI Imaging Parallels

 See alsoJWST Mosaic Overview

 The desired area (25 square arcmin) is larger than the NIRCam field of view (~10 square arcmin).
-We will use a 2 × 2 mosaic, as discussed in the accompanying APT Guide.
+In this example, use a 2 × 2 mosaic, as discussed in the accompanying APT Guide.

 Dithering strategy